New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 While you can protect yourself from injuries by staying vigilant, other people around you, whether a coworker or your boss, may fail to do the same.
 A construction accident can drastically change the course of your life in a second, leaving you injured, terrified, uncertain of your future, and unsure where to get the help you need to get by.

-The skilled and compassionate New York construction accident lawyers of Lipsig, Shapey, Manus & Moverman, P.C., have personally witnessed the devastating life-altering results of various construction accidents.
+The skilled and compassionate New York construction accident lawyers at Lipsig Law have personally witnessed the devastating, life-altering consequences of various construction accidents.
 But you don’t need to handle the burden on your own.
-Let our lawyers get you the financial compensation you surely deserve.
+Let our lawyers get you the financial compensation you undoubtedly deserve.

-Attorneys at Lipsig, Shapey, Manus & Moverman P.C. have successfully recovered more than $800 million in compensation for injured victims, boasting some of the largest verdicts and settlements in New York City history.
-Our outstanding case results for a New York City client who was struck by a bus and received a $20 million verdict was recognized and noted as the 5th largest win to date in the New York Law Journal Verdicts & Settlements Hall of Fame.
+Attorneys at Lipsig Law have successfully recovered more than $800 million in compensation for injured victims, boasting some of the largest verdicts and settlements in New York City history.
+Our outstanding case results for a New York City client who was struck by a bus and received a $20 million verdict were recognized in the New York Law Journal Verdicts & Settlements Hall of Fame as the 5th-largest win to date.

 We are aggressive litigators and are committed to securing the best possible results for clients.
 We have a long history of winning, and have also been awarded two placements in New York’s Top Verdicts of 2017.

-With a reputation for excellence throughout all five boroughs, our team of top trial lawyers and prominent New York litigators bring more than 80 combined years of experience to each and every case, fighting aggressively on behalf of injured workers and the families who have been devastated by the unnecessary loss of their loved one in a construction accident due to the negligence of another party.
-We recover the maximum compensation allowed for your claim under New York state law.
+With a reputation for excellence throughout all five boroughs, our team of top trial lawyers and prominent New York litigators brings more than 80 combined years of experience to every case, fighting aggressively on behalf of injured workers and the families who have been devastated by the unnecessary loss of their loved one in a construction accident due to the negligence of another party.
+We recover the maximum compensation available under New York state law for your claim.

 Whether your construction accident involved a dangerous ladder or scaffold, insufficient fall protection, hazardous equipment or chemicals, or improper training, among others, it’s in your best interest to discuss your case with a New York construction accident lawyer right from the start to obtain proper legal representation.